-1 Connect a USB cable as shown and turn the printer on.
+1 Connect a USB cable (available separately from third-party suppliers) as shown and turn the printer on.

-- 1 The USB cable must be no more than 60 cm (1.9ft.) long and be suitable for data transfer. - 2 Turn the camera on.
-SOLUTION Will be displayed in the monitor, followed by the PictBridge display shown below at right.
+1 The USB cable must be no more than 60 cm (1.9ft.) long and be suitable for data transfer.

+2 Turn the camera on.
+USB will be displayed in the monitor, followed by the PictBridge display shown below at right.